-It is noteworthy that significant trends were not detected until 5 or more years after their start.
-We did not analyze the Mann-Kendall test against this analysis, but this potentially raises question whether five years is adequate to determine population trends in the PDM process.
+It is noteworthy that significant trends were not detected until 5 or more years after the initation of monitoring, which potentially raises question whether five years is adequate to determine population trends in the PDM process.

-Drawing conclusions
+Base-wide trends

 By three metrics, the total COBP population on WAFB is more stable than in any of its three subpopulations.
 The smoothest trendlines are evident in comparing WAFB trends with those on the three creek subpopulations (Figure 6).
 The population as a whole shows relative stability and was the only dataset to exhibit a breakpoint marking increase in the second half of the 36-year monitoring (Figure 7).
-The growth rates of the Basewide population is the only “stable dataset” (no more than n-1 degrees of freedom in standard deviation) in comparison with the three creek subpopulation datasets (Figure 8).
-The growth rate data and the documented breakpoint marking increase in total numbers (Figure 7) are evidence that the whole population is more resilient than subpopulation components.
+The growth rates of the Base-wide population are the most “stable ” across time (no more than n-1 degrees of freedom in standard deviation) in comparison with the three creek subpopulation (Figure 8).
+The growth rate data and the documented breakpoint indicating increase in total numbers (Figure 7) are evidence that the whole population is more resilient than subpopulation components.